ddobric/neocortexapi/source/NeoCortexUtils/docs/SDR-to-Bitmap.md

 For input value 497: 0, 0, 0, 0, 0, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1,

-## The generated Bit Maps are as follows
+## The generated bitmaps are as follows

 <img src="https://user-images.githubusercontent.com/74201238/114312695-de2aa800-9af3-11eb-926f-a0f7dbe20c41.png" width="450"><br />

-In this example, ***scale = width / w***.
-We have width = 1024 and w =20.
+In this example, We have width = 1024 and w =20.

-So scale =  1024 / 20 = 51
+***scale = width / w***.
+So, scale =  1024 / 20 = 51

 For the SDR bit at index ***[Xcount, Ycount]*** in ***twoDimArray***, the colour is set for scale * scale (51 x 51 = 2601) pixels out of 1024 x 1024 pixels.

 ### DrawBitmap sample for Geospatial Encoder

+The Geospatial Encoder facilitates the conversion of geospatial data into binary arrays and enables the visualization of this data as bitmap images.

  ***TestMethod5***
  To generate SDRs and and create bitmap, the values of W, N, MinVal and MaxVal are set as below.
+These settings define how the geospatial data will be encoded into binary arrays.

                 ```encoderSettings.Add("W", 103);
                    encoderSettings.Add("N", 238);